CEI-lab/ece3400-2018/docs/lab4.md

 ## Prelab

- The FPGA being used is the DE0-Nano (Non-SOC).
+ The FPGA being used is the DE0-Nano.
 You can find some key portions of the DE0-nano's documentation here:

  * [DE0-Nano Specifications](http://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=165&No=593&PartNo=2 "Specs")

  * [DE0-Nano User Manual](http://www.ti.com/lit/ug/tidu737/tidu737.pdf "The Manual")

  The expansion headers on **page 18** of the manual will be particularly useful for planning GPIO from the FPGA to both the Arduino and the camera.
+Remember that the FPGA runs on 3.3V - you should *never* connect any I/O pins to the ATmega without a voltage divider in between.

  To setup the OV7670 digital camera, you will need to get acquainted with its datasheet here:

  * [OV7670 Datasheet](https://www.voti.nl/docs/OV7670.pdf "Camera stuff")

  In order to perform image processing (for our treasure detection), it is useful to store the image data in a *memory buffer*.
 Given that the buffer can hold all the pixel data for exactly one image at a time, reading from it is equivalent to scanning through the pixels of the image in one frame of the image output from the camera.
 No buffer exists onboard the OV7670, so one must be created on the DE0-Nano using its onboard **embedded memory**.
-This embedded memory consists of M9K memory blocks that we may configure to create a RAM.
+This embedded memory consists of M9K memory blocks that you can configure to create a RAM.
 One caveat of this is that each entry in the RAM must have a size of 8 or 9 bits.

- We will use a VGA adapter to connect to a display for debugging (to ensure your image comes out properly).
+ You will use a VGA adapter to connect to a display for debugging (to ensure your image comes out properly).
 The adapter takes pixel data in RGB 332 format (8 bits - 3 red, 3 blue, 2 green).

  The OV7670 camera requires being setup every time the camera is powered on.
 This involves setting registers in the camera, which can be done over the Arduino's I2C interface.
 The camera also requires a clock input.
 Lastly, it has an active-low reset pin and a power-down pin.
 Outputs of the camera include 8 pins for 8b data output and 3 signals for sampling: PCLK(pixel clock), HS(HREF), and VS(VSYNC).